ManticoreGamesInc/platform-documentation/src/references/modeling.md

 ### Templates

 Templates can be used to save grouped objects, collections of created objects, scripts, and scripted objects.
+With nested templates, creators can use a modular workflow to make a complex model with many changing subcomponents.
 They also allow you to share your creations on Community Content.
-See the [Template tutorial](templates.md) to learn more.
+See the [Template reference](templates.md) to learn more.

 ### Merged Models